 Broken links can destroy years of natural link building.
 You should make sure that all links on your website are intact.

-To check the canonical attributes and redirects, use the website audit tool in the web-based website-promotion tool SEOprofiler.
+To check the canonical tags and redirects, use the website audit tool in the web-based website-promotion tool SEOprofiler.
 The audit tool automatically checks all links and redirects on your pages and it will warn you if something does not work.

 It will also inform you about other website errors that can have a negative influence on the rankings of your web pages.
 If you haven’t done it yet, create your SEOprofiler account now: